xcp-ng/xcp-ng-org/docs/storage.md

 ### Glusterfs

-You can use this driver to connect to an existing Gluster storage, and configure it as a shared SR for all your hosts in the pool.
-For example, a Gluster storage with 3 nodes (`192.168.1.11`, `192.168.1.12` and `192.168.1.13`) and a volume name called `glustervolume`:
+You can use this driver to connect to an existing [Gluster storage](https://docs.gluster.org/en/latest/) volume and configure it as a shared SR for all your hosts in the pool.
+For example, a Gluster storage with 3 nodes (`192.168.1.11`, `192.168.1.12` and `192.168.1.13`) and a volume name called `glustervolume` will be thin provisioned with the command:

 ```
 xe sr-create content-type=user type=glusterfs name-label=GlusterSharedStorage shared=true device-config:server=192.168.1.11:/glustervolume device-config:backupservers=192.168.1.12:192.168.1.13
 ```

-It will be thin provisioned!

 ### CephFS